jacance/sql-challenge/README.md

 ## Data Analysis

-The complete database is queried to list the following:
+The complete database was queried to list the following:

 - Details of each employee: employee number, last name, first name, sex, and salary.